jylisadoney/intro-excel-2/3-record.md

 * Click on `Stop Recording`

 ### [Applying sentence case to a specific column](#applying-sentence-case-to-a-specific-column)
+This macro will include four parts:
+1. Inserting a new column
+1. Inserting the PROPER function
+1. Copying and pasting values

+Since we already recorded a `DeleteColumnMacro` using `relative references`, we do not need to create another one to remove the duplicate column that is created.

+#### Part 1: Insert a new column
+* Click on cell `A1`
+* Navigate to the `Developer` tab and the `Code` section
+* If it isn't already selected, click on `Use Relative References`
+* Click on `Record Macro`
+* Under `Macro name`, type a name for the macro
+  * Example: InsertColumnMacro
+* In the `Store macro in` drop-down, select `Personal Macro Workbook`
+  * This makes the `macro` available to use across all Excel workbooks
+* Enter a description
+  * Example: Macro to insert a new column
+* Click OK to start recording

+Now we can record the `InsertColumnMacro` action:
+* Click on `Column B` (or the Author column) to highlight it
+* Right click, then click on `Insert`
+* Click on cell `A1`
+* Navigate to the `Developer` tab and the `Code` section
+* Click on `Stop Recording`

+#### Part 2: Insert the PROPER function
 * Click on cell `A1`
 * Navigate to the `Developer` tab and the `Code` section
 * If it isn't already selected, click on `Use Relative References`